e2eSolutionArchitect/academy/masterclass/aws/speciality.md

 - Data Engineering using Amazon LakeFormation
 - S3 DataLake to manage Unstructured data
 - Data warehouse setup using Amazon Redshift
+- Infrastructure as Code using AWS CloudFormation, Terraform
 - and more ......

 If you are looking for technical guidance for a very specific solution (Cloud/AI ML), please feel free to drop a note to e2eSolutionArchitect@gmail.com.